The Things You Need to Know Before Buying Travel Insurance (So Ask These Questions!)

 It sounds simple but some of them don’t.

 11. Does the policy exclude any sports or activities you plan to do on your trip?

 New Zealand offers plenty of awesome activities.
-The most extreme of them are not covered by your policy but the activity provider’s insurance should if you’re going on a guided tour.
+The most extreme of them are not covered by your policy.
+However, the activity provider’s insurance should if you’re going on a guided tour.

-12. What if you want to stay away longer than originally planned?
+12. What if you want to stay longer than originally planned?

-Can you extend your policy to cover me for the extra time you are in New Zealand, and how do you make the necessary arrangements?
+Can you extend your policy to cover the extra time you are in a country, and how do you make the necessary arrangements?

 13. Once you have signed a policy, can any further changes be made at the insurance company’s discretion without advising you?